How much power does a 5kW solar system produce per day?

-Washing machines can be energy efficient especially when using solar energy.
-They are not one of the bigger energy saps on your solar system, but you still need to use them in an efficient manner to make the most of your power.
+Washing machines can be energy efficient, especially when using solar energy.
+They are not one of the bigger energy saps on your solar system, but you still need to use them efficiently to make the most of your power.
 Always put a cold load where possible and only run full loads.

 b.
 Hot Water Heaters – 4kW per day

 This is by far one of the biggest drains on your power over any other appliance.
-As we have become a custom to using hot water for anything the systems we have installed are designed to have hot water on tap (literally) when we need it.
+As we have become custom to using hot water for anything, the systems we have installed are designed to have hot water on tap (literally) when we need it.

 c.
 Oven/ cooktop – 2400w per hour

 Ovens like hot water heaters sap quite a bit of energy.
 Although most households do not use them daily.
-A lot of the time we will use the cooktop for a maximum of an hour per day which actually uses less energy than the oven.
+We will often use the cooktop for a maximum of an hour per day, which actually uses less energy than the oven.

 d.
 Television set – 100w per hour